+Other foundational planning documents include the 1989 Davis Greenway Plan, the 2001 General Plan Update, and the 2002 Davis Open Space Acquisition and Management Plan.
 The City’s long-term, land-use vision, as described in the 2001 General Plan Update, calls for a “cohesive, compact, university-oriented community surrounded by and containing farmland, greenbelts, natural habitats, and natural resources.”
 This vision was further refined in the City's 2002 Davis Open Space Acquisition and Management Plan (the "2002 A&M Plan").
 The 2002 A&M Plan identified land acquisition categories and set criteria to guide open space acquisitions by the City.
 In 2007, the City updated its acquisition priorities with information from the 1989 Davis Greenway Plan.
-Thus, the long-term vision of the City’s open-space program is rooted in 25 years of planning for open space conservation by the community.
+Thus, the long-term vision of the City’s open-space program is rooted in almost 30 years of planning for open space conservation by the community.

 Key City Ordinance

 In 1995, the City Council approved the Right to Farm and Farmland Preservation Ordinance (Ordinance 1823).
 The first municipal ordinance of its kind, the City’s ground-breaking work has spawned similar farmland protection efforts in California and in other states.
 The main goals of the ordinance are to:

 - preserve and encourage agricultural land use and operations within the Davis Planning Area,

 - reduce the occurrence of conflicts between agricultural and non-agricultural land uses, and

 - reduce the loss of agricultural resources by limiting the circumstances under which agricultural operations may be deemed a nuisance.